gdwinco/cdk-vagrant/README.md

 # cdk-vagrant
 A modified Vagrantfile for the OpenShift CDK.
-It uses the CentOS7 images for Jenkins/Slaves  because they use more up-to-date plugins than the shipped RHEL7 image - This was easier than getting Jenkins to update shedloads of plugins at runtime.
+It uses the CentOS7 images for Jenkins / Slaves because they use more up-to-date plugins than the shipped RHEL7 image (namely, fixes to address https://github.com/fabric8io/openshift-jenkins-sync-plugin/issues/85) - This was easier than getting Jenkins to update shedloads of plugins at runtime.
 When the update happens, I'll update the Vagrantfile.

 # Useage